mattybrad/drumkid2/manual.md

 This button allows you to select one of four different tuplet modes using the +/- buttons: straight, triplet, quintuplet, or septuplet.
 The tuplet mode determines which steps of the pattern are eligible for random hits, as well as which steps of the pattern are available in live edit or step edit mode.

 ### Kit
-This button allows you to select the current set of four samples (a "kit"), using the +/- buttons.
-Press the "✓" button to confirm your choice and load the samples, which might take a couple of seconds.
-See the "SD card slot" section of the manual for info about sample formats.
+When an SD card is inserted, this button allows you to select the current set of four samples (a "kit"), using the +/- buttons.
+Press the "✓" button to confirm your choice and load the samples, which might take a couple of seconds, during which audio output will be interrupted.
+Once the kit has been loaded, it will stay in the module's memory permanently until you choose another kit, meaning you don't need to leave the SD card inserted.
+See below for example file/folder layout - there should be a folder called "samples" on the root of the SD card, containing a number of subfolders, each with the name of the "kit" (set of four samples).
+Each subfolder/kit should contain four WAV files with the filenames "1.wav", "2.wav", "3.wav", and "4.wav".
+The files must be in WAV format.
+The files can be stereo, but will be converted to mono when loaded.
+The sample rate can be 44100Hz, 22050Hz, or 11025Hz (you can use other sample rates, but they will be played back at 44100Hz).
+The maximum combined audio data size for each kit is 420kB (after any conversion to mono).
+An error light and message will be displayed if your total file size is too large.
+If you want to use longer samples (for cymbals etc), you can try reducing the sample rate of these files.

+Example file layout on the SD card:
+- (SD card root)
+	- samples
+		- 808
+			- 1.wav
+			- 2.wav
+			- 3.wav
+			- 4.wav
+		- 909
+			- 1.wav
+			- 2.wav
+			- 3.wav
+			- 4.wav
+		- jazz
+			- 1.wav
+			- 2.wav
+			- 3.wav
+			- 4.wav
+		- rock
+			- 1.wav
+			- 2.wav
+			- 3.wav
+			- 4.wav

 ### T.sig (time signature)
 This button allows you to select a time signature using the +/- buttons.